Hormones and dementia

 Most of the following research has focused specifically on Alzheimer's disease, which is the most common cause of dementia.

-Why are women more likely to develop dementia?
+Why are women more likely to develop dementia than men?

 We don't fully understand why women are more likely to develop Alzheimer's disease than men, but one of the main theories is to do with the hormone oestrogen.